Marigold Care Guide: Top Tips for Vibrant Blooms

 1. Collect seeds from mature marigold flowers.

-2. Dry seeds thoroughly before storing.
+2. Dry seeds thoroughly before storing them in a cool, dark place.

 4. Plant seeds ¼ inch deep in seed-starting mix.